Katharine Burr Blodgett

-Katharine Burr Blodgett (January 10, 1898 – October 12, 1979) was an American physicist and chemist known for her work on surface chemistry, in particular her invention of "invisible" or nonreflective glass while working at General Electric.
+Katharine Burr Blodgett (January 10, 1898 – October 12, 1979) was an American physicist and chemist known for her work on surface chemistry, in particular her invention of "invisible" or non-reflective glass while working at General Electric.
 She was the first woman to be awarded a PhD in physics from the University of Cambridge, in 1926.

 Early life

 Blodgett was born on January 10, 1898, in Schenectady, New York.
 She was the second child of Katharine Buchanan (Burr) and George Reddington Blodgett.
 Her father was a patent attorney at General Electric where he headed that department.
-He was shot and killed in his home by a burglar just before she was born.
-GE offered a $5,000 reward for the arrest and conviction of the killer, but the suspected killer hanged himself in his jail cell in Salem, New York.
-Her mother was financially secure after her husband's death, and she moved to New York City with Katharine and her son George Jr. shortly after Katharine's birth.
+He was shot on December 3, 1897 in his home by a burglar; the same day, GE offered a $5,000 reward for the arrest and conviction of the killer.
+George died the next day.
+The suspected killer, "Buck" Davis, sentenced to prison on May 26, 1898 for jailbreaking, hanged himself in his jail cell in Salem, New York.

+Katharine's mother was financially secure after her husband's death, and she moved to New York City with daughter Katharine and son George Jr. shortly after Katharine's birth.

 In 1901, Katharine's mother moved the family to France so that the children would be bilingual.
-They lived there for several years, returned to New York for a year, during which time Katharine attended school in Saranac Lake, then spent time traveling through Germany.
+They lived there for several years, returning to New York for a year, during which time Katharine attended school in Saranac Lake, then spent time traveling through Germany.
 In 1912, Blodgett returned to New York City with her family and attended New York City's Rayson School.

 Education

 Blodgett's early childhood was split between New York and Europe, and she wasn't enrolled in school until she was eight years old.
 After attending Rayson School in New York City, she entered Bryn Mawr College on a scholarship, where she was inspired by two professors in particular: mathematician Charlotte Angas Scott and physicist James Barnes.

 In 1917, Irving Langmuir, a former colleague of her father and future Nobel laureate, took Katharine on a tour of General Electric (GE)'s research laboratories.
 He offered her a research position at GE if she first completed higher education, so she enrolled in a master's degree program at the University of Chicago after receiving her bachelor's degree.

 At the University of Chicago she studied gas adsorption with Harvey B. Lemon, researching the chemical structure of charcoals used in gas masks.
-She graduated in 1918 and took a research scientist position working with Langmuir.
+She graduated in 1918 and took a research scientist position at the General Electric company.
 After six years at the company, Blodgett decided to pursue a doctoral degree with hopes of advancing further within GE.
 Langmuir arranged for her to study physics at the Cavendish Laboratory of Cambridge University, persuading somewhat reluctant administrators to offer one of their few positions to a woman.
 She was enrolled at Newnham College, matriculating in 1924.
 She studied with Sir Ernest Rutherford and in 1926 became the first woman to receive a PhD in physics from Cambridge University.